ChrisPalmerNZ/DRLND_p1_navigation/report.md

 Although this run was the quickest to get the required score, in fact the other runs where the epsilon rate was not so strongly decreased are measurably better models - for instance the average for run 6 is 13.06 which is 0.05  better than run 7, at 13.01.

-**When the performance of the trained models was measured over 10 episodes, it was found that the actual best model was the one coming from run 6.**
+**When the performance of the trained models was measured over 10 episodes, it was found that the actual best standard DQN model was the one coming from run 6.**

 The run 7 model had a poorer strategy for not getting stuck behind a blue banana whereas the other models did better (they all got stuck sometimes).
 That is, when encountering a blue banana in some positions the agent's point of view would just oscillate wildly left and right but not back off and move around the banana - getting stuck and therefore not scoring well.
 The agent trained in Run 7 did worse in this scenario, and the agent trained in Run 6 did best.

+The **Double DQN** outperformed all models when the trained model was evaluated

 <div>
 <img src="images/stuck_behind_blue.PNG" width="450" align="top-left"/>